tungtose/sickle_ui/README.md

 #### The UiContext

 But this isnt't the only addition.
-Now our sippet defined an implementation for `UiContext` we previously got from a simple `derive`:
+Now our snippet defined an implementation for `UiContext` we previously got from a simple `derive`:

 ```rust